Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: The Pandora's Box Gittins index for Bayesian optimization

 \subsection{Optimally solving Pandora's Box}

-The Pandora's Box problem gives rise to an explore-exploit tradeoff: a policy must balance the opportunity gained from learning he value of the reward contained inside the box with the cost of opening it.
+The Pandora's Box problem gives rise to an explore-exploit tradeoff: a policy must balance the opportunity gained from learning the value of the reward contained inside the box with the cost of opening it.
 Since the reward distributions are known, this tradeoff is captured within a Markov decision process (MDP).
 By general MDP theory, there exists an optimal policy describing which box, if any, one should open for a given configuration---we call such a policy~\emph{Bayesian-optimal}.

-This MDP can be solved explicitly, with a remarkably simple solution, first derived by \textcite{weitzman1979optimal}.
+This MDP can be solved explicitly, with a remarkably simple solution, first derived in an economics setting by \textcite{weitzman1979optimal}.
 We start by associating with each box $x\in X$ a number~$\alpha^\star(x)$ known as the \emph{Gittins index} \cite{gittins2011multiarmed}.~Define

 where $\f{EI}_f(x; y)$, previously defined in \eqref{eqn:expected_improvement} of \Cref{sec:background}, is the \emph{expected improvement of $x$ relative to $y$}---the same expression which appeared in the expected improvement acquisition function variants $\alpha^{\f{EI}}_{t}$ and $\alpha^{\f{EIPC}}_{t}$.
 Note that, unlike in those cases, $\alpha^\star$ is \emph{not time-dependent} due to the lack of correlations or conditioning.
-Since $\f{EI}_f(x; g)$ is strictly decreasing in $g$, \eqref{eqn:gittins_eqn} admits a unique solution for every value of~$c(x)$.
+Since $\f{EI}_f(x; g)$ is strictly decreasing in $g$, the root-finding problem \eqref{eqn:gittins_eqn} admits a unique solution for every value of~$c(x)$.

 To understand what $\alpha^\star(x)$ represents, consider a single closed box~$x$, and suppose there is a second, open box with reward $f^*$.
 Is opening box $x$ better than taking the reward $f^*$ from the open box?
 This amounts to whether the expected improvement from opening $x$ balances out the opening cost $c(x)$: one can show that opening $x$ is better if and only if $\f{EI}_f(x; f^*) > c(x)$.
-The value $\alpha^\star(x)$ tells us \emph{how large does the alternative reward $f^*$ need to be, for stopping and taking it to be at least as good as opening box~$x$}---a kind of \emph{fair price} which makes different boxes directly comparable to one another.
+The value $\alpha^\star(x)$ tells us \emph{how large does the alternative reward $f^*$ need to be, for stopping and taking it to be at least as good as opening box~$x$}---a kind of \emph{fair value} which makes different boxes directly comparable to one another.